 When it comes to affordable outdoor wireless security, the Argus 3 Pro delivers.
 This security camera is plug and play, and nearly every feature is customisable—from motion detector sensitivity to image resolution.
 In the app, you can configure the types of alerts and alarms you want and view a live video feed.

-The camera also comes with two storage options: a micro SD card or seven days of free cloud storage.
+The camera also comes with two storage options: a micro SD card slot (card sold separately) or seven days of free cloud storage.
 If you add extra cameras or want more cloud storage, Reolink also offers plans that can support up to 10 cameras with 30 days of storage.

-The Argus 3 Pro is a step-up from the Argus 2, thanks to the addition of a spotlight.
+We also love that the Argus 3 Pro has an in-built spotlight which allows for colour night vision.
 If you don't think you need a spotlight, the Argus 2E (our budget pick below) is still an excellent—and slightly more affordable—choice.

 3. Reolink Argus 2E: Best budget solar powered security camera